BUNSE-BRAVE/real-project-ryn445/README.md

 ## Contact information
 - Ruijie Yang ryn445@uregina.ca
 ## Bug list
--The city name should not be too long
+1.The city name should not be too long
--403 error could be happen
+2.403 error could be happen
 ## Troubleshooting tips
 Please send an email to me if you have any trouble
 ## Credits and acknowledgments